-If you apply to the Paramedic program during the fall or spring semester in which you are taking your Basic EMT training at KCC, you are eligible for guaranteed admission.
-You will have a place reserved for you in the fall Paramedic program based on the following conditions:
+Students who apply to the Paramedic Program during the fall or spring semester in which they are completing their Basic EMT training at KCC are eligible for guaranteed admission.
+These students will have a place reserved in the fall Paramedic program based on the following conditions:

-- 1. You pass the MDPH BEMT licensure exam prior to the start of your Advanced EMT program. - There is sufficient space within the Paramedic program (you will be admitted based on the order in which completed files are received). - You complete the above admission requirements prior to the end of your first year spring semester. - Admission priority will be given to students who successfully complete BIOL 105 or 202.
+Successful completions of the MDCH BEMT licensure exam prior to the start of the Paramedic program.

+- Available positions within the Paramedic program (students will be admitted based on the order in which completed files are received). - 3.
+Completion of the above admission requirements prior to the end of the first year spring semester. - Admission priority will be given to students who successfully complete BIOL 105 or 202.